front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 title: Add your custom endpoint
 ---

 When customizing your shop, you may need to retrieve data from Magento.
-This is done by fetching data from an REST endpoint on Magento that will be used in a [GraphQL module](/docs/essentials/extend-the-graphql-schema.html).
+This is done by fetching data from a REST endpoint of Magento that will be used in a [GraphQL module](/docs/essentials/extend-the-graphql-schema.html).
 In this documentation, you will learn how to create a new REST endpoint in your Magento 1.
 This can be done by completing the following steps:

 1. Add and complete `api2.xml` file